This delicious and creamy vegan potato salad is easy to make for a quick lunch and it's also perfect as a packed lunch to eat outside in the sun.

 Can I freeze potato salad?
 Yes, you can.
 Especially since ours doesn't have eggs or mayo, your risk of bacterial contamination, and hence, food poisoning, will be a lot lower.
 To freeze the potato salad using a bowl or air-tight container and place it in the freezer.
 It keeps for up to 3 months.

-To thaw it, take it out of the freezer and place it into the refrigerator until completely thawed (it can take about 12 to 24 hours).
+To thaw it, take it out of the freezer and place it in the refrigerator until completely thawed (it can take about 12 to 24 hours).

 It's important that you thaw your potato salad in the refrigerator because doing it at room temperature will foster bacterial growth on the surface of the dish.
 Never thaw food at room temperature!